One of the most common questions I get from someone who is just starting out on their weightlifting journey is, ‘How much does the bar weigh?’

 Being able to stand inside of the bar allows the lifter to be able to shift the weight slightly back towards the body’s center of mass allowing the lifter to lift more weight while also taking a bit of stress away from the low back as compared to a traditional barbell deadlift.

-These bars, like safety squat bars, can vary widely with their actual weight.
+Much like safety squat bars, trap bars can vary widely with their actual weight.

 Many common hex bars that you’ll find in local gyms will weigh about the same as an Olympic barbell, around 45 pounds.